LEAD: Liberal Feature-based Distillation for Dense Retrieval: Experiments

-\paragraph{Study on Layer Number $K$.} We tune the distillation layer number $K$ in the range of $\{1, 2, 3, 4, 5, 6\}$ on \textsc{MS-Pas} and \textsc{MS-Doc}, and observe the trends of student performances, which is shown in \cref{tab:layer_selection1}.
+We tune the distillation layer number $K$ in the range of $\{1, 2, 3, 4, 5, 6\}$ on \textsc{MS-Pas} and \textsc{MS-Doc}, and observe the trends of student performances, which is shown in \cref{tab:layer_selection1}.
 We can observe that the model performance gradually improves with the increase of $K$.
 However, the model performance reaches the peak at $K=5$ on \textsc{MS-Pas} and $K=6$ on \textsc{MS-Doc}, respectively.
-This is because, with more distillation layers, the student model can absorb more knowledge from the teacher model, which benefits model performance, but eventually the best layer number highly depends on the dataset characteristic.
-Therefore, we use $K=5$ for \textsc{MS-Pas} and $K=6$ for \textsc{MS-Doc} in later experiments.
+This is because, with more distillation layers, the student can absorb more knowledge from the teacher, which benefits model performance, but eventually the best layer number highly depends on the dataset characteristic.
+Therefore, we use $K=5$ for \textsc{MS-Pas} and $K=6$ for \textsc{MS-Doc} in subsequent experiments.